ShareRing/Shareledger/README.md

 To start a one-node ShareLedger
 ```
-shareledger init
+./build/shareledger init
-shareledger node
+./build/shareledger node
 ```

-Type `shareledger -h` to get more detailed information on how to execute ShareLedger
+Type `./build/shareledger -h` to get more detailed information on how to execute ShareLedger

 #### Upgrade